loclam94/rl-swarm/web/README.md

 This package provides an API and UI for displaying gossip messages and metrics about training.

-# Running the web server
+# Running the web serveer

 From the rl_swarm directory, use docker-compose to spin up containers for the webserver and OpenTelemetry.
 ```